PedroS11/twitch-live-extension/README.md

 To start using it, open it, log in with your Twitch account, so that the extension can have access to your follows, and, every time you click on the extension icon, you will see the streamers that you follow that are live.

-This extensions supports _**Just Went Live**_ notifications.
+This extension supports _**Just Went Live**_ notifications.
 If you want to enable them, open the extension, go to **Settings** and enable the _Just Went Live_ notifications.

 There's also a button to switch the Twitch account you are logged in.

-The extension is available on [Chrome Store](https://chrome.google.com/webstore/detail/twitch-live-extension/nlnfdlcbnpafokhpjfffmoobbejpedgj?hl=pt-PT&authuser=0).
+The extension is available for [Chrome/Microsoft Edge](https://chrome.google.com/webstore/detail/twitch-live-extension/nlnfdlcbnpafokhpjfffmoobbejpedgj?hl=pt-PT&authuser=0) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/twitch-live-extension/).

 ![Extension List](./assets/extension_no_hover_icon_changelog.png "Extension")